Perfecting the Browsing Experience

 Explore ideas

-After everyone was on the same page and got a common understanding of the problem and the importance of location.
 With two Product Managers and two other designers, we did brainstorm to find ideas and prioritized what we should do for the new location pickers.

-Rough wireframes/mockups to communicate ideas
+Rough wireframes/mockup to visualize ideas

 In a big organization, the earlier we share, the smoother process.